openZH/covid_19_vaccination_campaign_ZH/README.md

 <img src="https://github.com/openZH/covid_19/blob/master/gd.png" alt="GD-logo" width="200"/>

-# Sars-Cov-2 Vaccination Locations in the Canton of Zurich
+# Sars-Cov-2 Vaccination Registraiona

-__DE__ : Dieses Repository enthält einen Datensatz mit Adressen und Koordinaten von Orten im Kanton Zürich, an denen Sars-Cov-2-Impfungen vorgenommen werden.
-Achtung: Die Öffnungszeiten können sich laufend ändern.
-Bitte konsultieren Sie zur Sicherheit die Webseite des Impfzentrums.
+__DE__ : Dieses Repository enthält einen Datensatz...

 __EN__ : This repository contains a dataset of adresses and coordinates of locations in the Canton of Zurich where Sars-Cov-2 vaccinations are given.